 Period: Qing dynasty (1644–1911)

 Medium: Set of twelve hanging scrolls; ink and color on silk

 Credit Line: Purchase, The Dillon Fund Gift, 1982

-This screenlike set of scrolls depicts the opulent eighth-century imperial palace north of modern-day Xi’an.
-Destroyed by the end of the Tang dynasty (618906), the Palace of Nine Perfections (Jiucheng Gong) is remembered as one of the most splendid residences ever built, with grounds so vast that it was necessary to travel between halls by horseback.
+This screenlike set of scrolls depicts an eighth-century imperial retreat in the hills north of the Tang capital, Chang’an (present-day Xi’an).
+Destroyed by the end of the Tang dynasty (618–907), the Palace of Nine Perfections is remembered as one of the most splendid residences ever built, with grounds so vast that it was necessary to travel between halls by horseback.

 Royal palaces have always been likened to Daoist paradises, and Yuan’s vision plays on this theme, with Qing-style palatial buildings set in a fantastic landscape that suggests the enchanted realm of the immortals.
 But Yuan may have had another model in mind.
 Executed just two years after the Kangxi emperor (r.
 1662–1722) visited Yangzhou on his second southern inspection tour, the painting, which includes a regal entourage—with the emperor and his parasol-bearer prominently featured in the foreground—was undoubtedly also inspired by the ceremonial processions and lavish gardens created to celebrate the imperial visit.
 Combining legend and architectural fantasy with thinly veiled references to contemporary events, Yuan’s painting is a celebration of the grandiose materialistic lifestyle to which the high society of Yangzhou aspired.